AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 Learn to use the Adobe Admin Console to set up [Single Sign-On (SSO)](https://helpx.adobe.com/in/enterprise/using/sso-overview.html) with your Identity provider and troubleshoot setup-related problems.

+### When are users required to sign in when using the Embed SDK?

+The Embed SDK supports configurable authentication behavior through the `loginMode` parameter.

+When using `loginMode: "delayed"`, users can begin editing without signing in.
+Users are prompted to authenticate only when performing actions that require authentication, such as saving, exporting, or accessing premium features.

+This approach helps reduce friction and is commonly used in partner integrations.

+### Is there a Terms of Use or consent flow during login?

+Yes.
+The first time users authenticate, they must accept Adobe’s Terms of Use and Privacy Policy before proceeding.

+This applies regardless of the configured login mode.

+For certain workflows, such as Edit Image, you can configure the `inlineTOUConsent` option to control whether consent is displayed inline within the experience.

+### How long do user sessions last?

+The Embed SDK relies on Adobe Identity Management System (IMS) for session management.

+- IMS sessions typically persist for up to 14 days
+- The SDK uses short-lived client tokens (approximately 5 minutes)

+Users are not required to sign in again while their IMS session remains active.

+### Who manages user accounts and authentication?

+User accounts and authentication are managed by Adobe through Adobe Identity Management System (IMS).

+Your application does not need to manage user credentials for Adobe Express functionality.
+Users can sign in using any valid Adobe account, including accounts created outside of your application.

 <HorizontalLine />

 ## Features & Functionality